nextcloud/documentation/admin_manual/ai/app_context_chat.rst

 * CPU Sizing

    * At least 12GB of system RAM
-   * Below version 3, 10-20 Cores, the more cores (physical cores) the faster the prompt processing will be.
-Overall performance will increase with an increase in memory bandwidth (more memory sticks and/or higher DDR version)
-   * Since version 3, this app makes use of the configured Text To Text Free prompt provider instead of running its own Language model, you will thus need only 4-8 cores for the embedding model
+   * This app makes use of the configured Text To Text Free prompt provider instead of running its own Language model, you will thus need only 4-8 cores for the embedding model

 * A dedicated machine is recommended